 If a member of your family was killed in an accident or died because of someone else’s negligence, contact Bay Harbor Islands wrongful death attorney Prosper Shaked today.
-The Law Offices of Prosper Shaked represent the survivors of victims of wrongful death and fatal accidents, and our lawyer helps these families fight for compensation for their loss.
-To set up a free legal consultation, call our law offices today at (305) 690-0244.
+Prosper Shaked Accident Injury Attorneys PA represent the survivors of victims of wrongful death and fatal accidents, and our lawyer helps these families fight for compensation for their loss.
+To set up a free legal consultation, call our office today at (305) 694-2676.

 Accidents can happen in many ways.
 Car crashes, negligent medical care, slip and fall injuries, and defective products can all cause debilitating injuries or even death in many cases.
 The surviving family of someone killed through wrongful death can bring a lawsuit for the damages they face because of the death.